-- Equipment supply chain and point of transaction: Consider the point in the supply chain at which the transaction occurs so the data reflects the average market price paid; also consider the point in the supply chain that the desired will data be available.
+- Equipment supply chain and point of transaction: Consider the point in the supply chain at which the transaction occurs so the data reflects the average market price paid; also consider the point in the supply chain that the desired data will be available.
 (For example, residential refrigerators are purchased by the customer through retailers.
 Thus, the data source should be at the retailer point in the supply chain.) - Data needs: Consider data that will be needed to estimate all components of the measure cost (equipment and non-equipment material cost, labor installation, O&M), and that cost estimates should ideally represent average price paid rather than average of prices listed. - Data availability: Consider if data needed will be realistically and cost-effectively available and identify alternative source(s).
 Confidentiality and competitive sensitivity create significant barriers to data availability. - Data collection costs: Consider costs to purchase or collect data; depending on the source and data requirements of the analytical method, data collection can be costly. - Data processing: Consider how missing data points will be addressed and expect to have to translate data from different sources to a common format for analysis and to enable pairwise comparisons of features.
-Depending on the data source, data will need to be coded to be used in regression and hedonic price analysis. - Data limitations and potential biases: Cost structures may vary considerable across companies, such as distributors, thus data should be obtained from a diverse and large sample as possible.
+Depending on the data source, data will need to be coded to be used in regression and hedonic price analysis. - Data limitations and potential biases: Cost structures may vary considerably across companies, such as distributors, thus data should be obtained from as diverse and large of a sample as possible.
 For example, surveys of market actors may have self-response/social desirability bias and could be less precise.
 See Appendix A. - Analytical method: The analytical method will determine data requirements; be mindful that some methods are not appropriate or even possible for all measures.
-For example, a hedonic price model requires many variables to represent the multitude of attributes that drive cost and is data-intense compared to other methods, however, this method is based upon large samples and will isolate the incremental price change due to energy performance difference. - Data sources and methods used to estimate costs for similar measures: Consider the cost analysis approach that has been used for other measures in the end use/technology type. - Data validation: Determine how cost estimates (for HIMs, specifically) can be validated to ensure estimates are reasonable and defensible, particularly given identified limitations and biases.
+For example, a hedonic price model requires many variables to represent the multitude of attributes that drive cost and is dataintense compared to other methods, however, this method is based upon large samples and will isolate the incremental price change due to energy performance difference. - Data sources and methods used to estimate costs for similar measures: Consider the cost analysis approach that has been used for other measures in the end use/technology type. - Data validation: Determine how cost estimates (for HIMs, specifically) can be validated to ensure estimates are reasonable and defensible, particularly given identified limitations and biases.

-The following tables provide guidelines for measure developers for data sources and analytic methods to estimate measure costs.
-This table is intended to help measure developers identify and assess optional approaches and is not intended to prescribe one particular strategy.
+The following tables provide guidelines for measure developers for data sources and analytic methods to estimate material costs.
+These tables are intended to help measure developers identify and assess optional approaches and are not intended to prescribe one particular strategy.
 The information provided is generalized and might not apply to all measures within the use category.
-Finally, the table includes most but not all use categories.
-The excluded use categories-Recreation, Process, Water Pumping-include measures that are unique and more complex and require specific knowledge of those markets to identify the most appropriate data sources.
+Finally, the tables include most but not all use categories.
+The excluded use categories- Recreation, Process, Water Pumping, Compressed Air - include measures that are unique and require specific knowledge of those markets to identify the most appropriate data sources.
+Since there are fewer measures in these categories, neither standard data sources nor typical analytical methods have emerged.
+A use category of "Other" has been included for these more unique categories, where the simple average, lower quartile, and/or built-up costs by an expert methods are appropriate.
+These use categories could become areas for future definition if the number of measures grows.